 Epistemic Injustice: Recognizing the Knower

 I found incredible clarity in the concept of epistemic injustice, championed by philosopher Miranda Fricker.
-She describes this as harm done to someone specifically in their capacity as a knower—when their credibility is unfairly discounted due to prejudice or systemic bias.
+She describes this as harm done to someone in their capacity as a knower when their credibility is unfairly discounted.

 "When a model confidently classifies or reroutes based on demographic features, isn't it making epistemic judgments?
 Some voices are 'heard' more clearly by the model; others are marginalized."